edsu/json-intro/README.md

 oriented around XML instead of a programming language.
 Also, it's broken up into multiple pages and littered with distracting ads.
 Sigh.

-Fortunately [Scott Pettifer], who is a Lecturer in Computer Science at the University of Machester, [stepped up](https://twitter.com/srp/status/619523126519574528) and started this one.
+Fortunately [Scott Pettifer](https://twitter.com/srp), who is a Lecturer in Computer Science at the University of Machester, [stepped up](https://twitter.com/srp/status/619523126519574528) and started this one.

 ### License